ellie/notes/content/index.md

 ## Work

-I currently lead the infrastructure team at [PostHog](https://posthog.com/?ref=ellie.wtf), regularly working with Kubernetes and Terraform.
+I'm currently building my open source project [Atuin](https://atuin.sh), which you can read more about [here](https://ellie.wtf/posts/i-quit-my-job-to-work-full-time-on-my-open-source-project).

-Previously, I've worked at [Coinbase](https://coinbase.com), [Tracr](https://tracr.com) and [Arachnys](https://arachnys.com).
+Previously, I lead the infrastructure team at [PostHog](https://posthog.com/?ref=ellie.wtf), worked at [Coinbase](https://coinbase.com), [Tracr](https://tracr.com) and [Arachnys](https://arachnys.com).
 You can stalk my [Linkedin](https://linkedin.com/in/elliehuxtable) if you really want to.

 ## Contact
 Please do get in touch!